maria20150403/API-Essentials-and-LLM-Assisted-Support/_episodes/06-API queries in python.md

 Using environment variables to store API keys is a safer alternative that keeps sensitive information like API keys out of your source code, making your application more secure.

+Let's see how to do this by querying the Astronomy Picture of the Day (APOD) endpoint of th NASA API: https://api.nasa.gov

 ### Setting the Environment Variable

 First, you'll need to set the environment variable in your operating system.